-To counteract the influence coming not only from Catholicism but also from Orthodoxy and therefore to grant the country the desired independence, Kulin, the banus (leader) of Bosnia (1168-1204) adopts the Bogomile doctrine (heresy) and tries to raise it to the status of state religion.
-Following the vehement intervention of Pope Innocent III upon King Emeric of Hungary, Kulin is obliged to desist and to permit, at a synodal level, the condemnation of Bogomilism.
+To counteract the influence coming not only from Catholicism but also from Orthodoxy and therefore to grant the country the desired independence, Kulin, the banus (leader) of Bosnia (1168 - 1204) adopts the Bogomile doctrine (heresy) and tries to raise to the status of state religion.
+Following the vehement intervention of Pope Innocent III upon king Emeric of Hungary, Kulin is obliged to retract and to permit, at a Synodal level, the condemnation of Bogomilism.
 But the faith had taken deep root.
-This faith was to influence the identity and individuality of the inhabitants even under Ban Ninoslav (1232-1250), when this faith was to encompass almost the entire people.
-Two Magyar "crusades" were necessary for Bela IV to bring Bosnia and Hum (Herzegovina) back under Hungarian authority, but Bogomilism could not be extirpated.
-Even under the Arpadian kings, especially after the 4th crusade, the measures of fortifying Catholicism in Hungary and in the conquered and annexed countries went hand in hand with the oppression of other faiths, especially the Orthodox one.
+This faith was to confer upon the inhabitants identity and individuality even under banus Ninoslav (1232-1250), when this faith was to encompass almost the whole of the people.
+Two Magyar "crusades" were necessary for Bela IV to bring Bosnia and the Hum (Herzegovina) back under Hungarian authority, but Bogomilism could not be extirpated 81.
+As is obvious, even under the Arpadian kings, especially after the 4th "crusade", the measures of fortifying Catholicism in Hungary and in the conquered and annexed countries went hand in hand with the opression of other faiths, especially the Orthodox one.

-Catholic Pressure in Hungary in the 14th Century.
-The Policy Led by Louis I and the Results its
+Catholic Proselytism in Hungary in the 14th Century.
+The Policy Led by Louis I and the Results Thereof